gocept/gocept.package/README.txt

 docs.
 The script assumes that the documentation source is inside a subdirectory doc/ of your current working directory and it will put the built documentation into build/doc/ (also relative to your working directory).
+(Arguments passed to bin/doc will be passed on to the sphinx-build command)

 Also, there needs to exists a Sphinx configuration file at doc/conf.py: